What Happens If Your Insurance Claim is Denied

 When an insurance claim is denied, it’s natural to feel frustrated.
 You know what happened.
 Someone else caused your injuries and damages, and you shouldn’t have to battle a faceless corporation to be made whole.
 You suspect they may be trying to wear you down and hope you’ll go away so they don’t have to pay out any money.
 Insurance companies are after all, in the business of making profits.

 You may not know where to turn when that denial letter arrives in your mailbox, but there are other avenues you can pursue with your claim.
-A consultation with a knowledgeable personal injury attorney may be enlightening.
+A consultation with a knowledgeable lawyer in Chicago, IL may be enlightening.
 An attorney with experience handling insurance claim denials can evaluate the circumstances of your claim and discuss some options for proceeding.
 That may include appealing directly to the insurance company or filing a lawsuit.

 Reasons a Claim May Be Denied